— has a few connotations, most notably that everything

 .
 Within the context of machine based consciousness, it can be limited and turned around.

 - Everything possesses consciousness (in the broadest sense of the word: everything) — This is the very high-level definition which is very well described (but not held) by David Chalmers.
-It includes things like "the number two."
+Everything here, includes things like "the number two."

 - Consciousness is a state of matter — Just like liquid, gas, solid, plasma, are states of matter.
 This would seem to imply (jmo) that matter may, or may not, take up a state of consciousness, and that it may be in a conscious state, and not be in any other states.